 The Taxonomy of Titles in the 18th Century Literary Marketplace

-In this project, we investigate the relationship between title and text in eighteenth-century fiction.
-Is it merely a convention of the literary marketplace that certain books are labeled as a “novel”, “romance” or “tale”, or do these labels point to formal, thematic or conceptual differences within the texts themselves?
-And how do these self-applied 18th century labels relate to our own descriptions of the “genres” of the period within contemporary criticism?
-Our use of the Eighteenth-Century Collections Online archive offers our project a much wider range of self-labeled texts than previously available and marks the first attempt to quantitatively analyze this database.
-This study traces the emergence of the genres of contemporary fiction as they are organized within the milieu of eighteenth-century writing, paying careful attention to the shifts in meaning and work of the individual labels across the century.
-Through our research we seek to both complicate the “rise of the novel” narratives that dominate literary history and put pressure on the idea of eighteenth-century “genres” of writing.
+This project investigates the relationship between title and text in eighteenth-century fiction.
+Is it merely a convention of the literary marketplace that certain books are labeled as “novel”, “romance” or “tale” – or do these terms point to formal and thematic features of the texts themselves?
+And how do these self-applied 18th century genre labels relate to the categories of contemporary criticism?
+Our use of the Eighteenth-Century Collections Online has given us access to a much wider range of texts than previously available, allowing to trace the emergence of fictional genres from the milieu of eighteenth-century writing.
+Our study of the shifts in meaning and function of the individual labels seeks to both question the “rise of the novel” narratives still current in literary history, and to problematize the idea of eighteenth-century “genres” of writing.

-Participants: Mark Algee-Hewitt, Laura Eidem, Anita Law and Tanya Llewellyn
+Participants: Mark Algee-Hewitt, Laura Eidem, Ryan Heuser, Anita Law and Tanya Llewellyn

 Trans-Historical Poetry Project

-The goal of the Trans-Historical Poetry Project is to trace the variation of poetic form over a large corpus of English-language poetry, both across historical time and within given periods, modes, schemes, or forms.
-Our investigation seeks to combine the insights of prosodic and metrical analysis with methods of analysis drawn from phonetics, natural language processing, and statistics.
-We wish to put forward questions that are able to take advantage of computational techniques for handling large corpora, while still remaining faithful to the aims of traditional prosody.
-What kind of refinement, for instance, can we add to current theories of meter by being able to scan entire periods of poems?
-Can machine-learning algorithms reliably recognize complex metrical schemes?
-What patterns will we reveal when we unfold the histories of those schemes?
-What sort of poetics emerges when the object of analysis is not a poem or an author’s oeuvre, but an entire literary period?
-Our work thus far on variation in line length and poem length in poetry written between 1500 and 1900 has already yielded results, and we hope to build upon this foundation as we press on towards a more comprehensive analysis of poetic form that will include features such as stress, rhyme, metrical form, diction, consonance and assonance, syntactic inversion, and semantic change.
+The goal of the Trans-Historical Poetry Project is to trace the variation of poetic form over a large corpus of English-language poetry, combining the insights of prosodic and metrical analysis with the methods of phonetics, natural language processing, and statistics.
+While using computational techniques for handling large corpora, we remain faithful to the aims and questions of traditional prosody: what kind of refinement, for instance, can we add to current theories of meter by being able to examine long historical series of poems?
+Can algorithms reliably recognize complex metrical schemes – and what patterns will emerge from the histories of those schemes?
+Our work on variation in line and poem length between 1500 and 1900 has already yielded results, and is now moving towards a more comprehensive analysis of poetic form that includes features such as stress, rhyme, and metrical form.

 Participants: Mark Algee-Hewitt, Ryan Heuser, J.D.
 Porter, Jonathan Sensenbaugh, Justin Tackett